-As I work with small business owners and thought leaders in doing SEO and Digital Marketing work I am learning a great many leadership lessons.
+As I work with small business owners and thought leaders in doing SEO (Search Engine Optimization) and Digital Marketing work I am learning a great many leadership lessons.

 In order to do effective SEO, I need to know what my client’s ultimate goals are.
 I need to have a big picture vision of what they really want long term.
 SEO is a long term play and although it’s constantly changing what you do matters in 30-60-90 day increments.
 If the client lacks clarity it’s my job to help them get clarity around their own goals.
 What’s surprising is that so many entrepreneurs lack clarity around a specific vision.
 This does explain why so few have websites that perform well.
 In fact, one leadership blog says, Clarity is the antidote to fear.
 It’s this lack of clarity and fear of the unknown that I think paralyzes entrepreneurs.